fredvs/freepascal-ootb/readme.md

 *-Fu/$FPCBINDIR/units/$fpctarget/rtl*

-NEW: Release OOTB-glibc255 for Linux 64 bit: with signed symbol GLIBC_2.2.5. for all glibc methods and link with \'libdl.so.2\'.
+NEW: Release OOTB-glibc255 for Linux 64 bit cpu x86_64: with signed symbol GLIBC_2.2.5. for all glibc methods and link with \'libdl.so.2\'.
 This is to have binaries that run on system with older or newer version of glibc than the one on the system-compilation.

-NEW: Release OOTB-glibc20 for Linux 32 bit: with signed symbol GLIBC_2.0. for all glibc methods and link with \'libdl.so.2\'.
+NEW: Release OOTB-glibc20 for Linux 32 bit cpu i386: with signed symbol GLIBC_2.0. for all glibc methods and link with \'libdl.so.2\'.
 This is to have binaries that run on system with older or newer version of glibc than the one on the system-compilation.
 Also fixed libc_csu_init and l_ibc_csu_fini\_ error at linking on last Linux distros.

+NEW: Release OOTB-glibc24 for Linux 32 bit cpu arm: with signed symbol GLIBC_2.4. for all glibc methods and link with \'libdl.so.2\'.
+This is to have binaries that run on system with older or newer version of glibc than the one on the system-compilation.

 There is binary release for Windows 64/32 bit, Linux 64/32 bit and Rasbian ARM32/aarch64 Rpi, FreeBSD 64 bit.